German Working Group Hamhung: Intercultural aspects

 Generally, deployment of German workers to Hamhung lasted about one year, however some remained two years or more.
 Many members of the DAG lived and worked in Hamhung without their families, although it was sometimes possible for the Construction Division to organise for family members to join them, and for spouses to be employed by the DAG.
 Children of DAG members were cared by their own childcare provider.
 Many friendships arose between German and Korean families.

 Hamhung at that time had a population of around 170,000 inhabitants.
 The living and working conditions in North Korea were described by members of the DAG as "difficult".
 Some members found it increasingly difficult to complete tasks that were assigned to them.
 Social conflicts also arose between the Korean and German members due to language and cultural barriers.
 Some German workers were sent back to East Germany due to excessive alcohol consumption or sexual harassment of local Koreans; in the first year around 40% of the German workers were sent home within the first six months.

 The North Korean media initially reported on the project as "brotherly cooperation", however this was later revised down to being "technical assistance", then later not communicated or discussed at all by the North Korean media, which was seen by the East German government as a sign of ungratefulness.
 In East Germany, the reconstruction of Hamhung was barely discussed by the media at all.

 Otto Grotewohl was made an honorary citizen of Hamhung for his role in the project.

 A main street of Hamhung was initially named after East German President Wilhelm Pieck, however this was later renamed Jŏnsŏng Road ("Road of Loyalty").
-The former German administrative buildings become the city planning office for Hamhung.
+The former German administrative buildings became the city planning office for Hamhung.